Score-Based Modeling of Effective Langevin Dynamics: Abstract

 \section{Abstract}

 We introduce a constructive framework to learn effective Langevin equations from stationary time series.
-Unlike conventional approaches that require iterative calibration to match target statistics, our construction guarantees the observed steady-state density \emph{by design} and enforces temporal correlations directly from data---so that the surrogate satisfies the targeted invariant measure and correlation constraints from the outset, without trial-and-error tuning.
+Unlike conventional approaches that require iterative calibration to match target statistics, our construction guarantees the observed steady-state density \emph{by design} and enforces short-lag coordinate-correlation constraints directly from data---so that the surrogate satisfies the targeted invariant measure and short-lag coordinate-correlation constraints from the outset, without trial-and-error tuning.
 The drift is parameterized in terms of the score function---the gradient of the logarithm of the steady-state distribution---and a constant mobility matrix whose symmetric part controls dissipation and diffusion and whose antisymmetric part encodes mean nonequilibrium circulation.
 The score is learned from samples using denoising score matching, while the mobility coefficients are inferred from short-lag correlation identities estimated via a clustering-based finite-volume discretization on a data-adaptive state-space partition.
-We validate the approach on low-dimensional stochastic benchmarks and on partially observed Kuramoto--Sivashinsky dynamics, where the resulting Markovian surrogate captures the marginal invariant measure and temporal correlations of the resolved modes.
-The resulting Langevin models define explicit reduced generators that enable efficient sampling and generation of synthetic trajectories with correct temporal statistics, without direct simulation of the underlying full dynamics.
+We validate the approach on low-dimensional stochastic benchmarks and on partially observed Kuramoto--Sivashinsky dynamics, where the resulting Markovian surrogate preserves the marginal invariant measure and captures the temporal correlations of the resolved modes.
+The resulting Langevin models define explicit reduced generators that enable efficient sampling and generation of synthetic trajectories with the imposed statistical and dynamical constraints, without direct simulation of the underlying full dynamics.

 \textit{Introduction.---}Reduced stochastic descriptions such as Langevin equations are indispensable across physics, from molecular and soft-matter systems to climate dynamics and turbulence, whenever one seeks a faithful model of a few resolved degrees of freedom while the remaining variables act as an effective bath~\cite{Risken1996,Zwanzig2001,PavliotisStuart2008,Hasselmann1976}.
 Given a stationary time series $\{\vvec x(t)\}$, the inverse problem is to construct a Markovian stochastic differential equation (SDE) that reproduces relevant statistical and dynamical features of the data, such as the invariant measure and temporal correlations.
 These targets often suffice for key statistical predictions: matching the invariant measure ensures correct steady-state sampling of the resolved variables in stochastic dispersion models, while matching time correlations fixes effective transport rates and Green–Kubo transport coefficients, enabling surrogate-based estimation without resolving the full microscopic dynamics~\cite{Thomson1987JFM,Green1954JCP}.